tibocin/beep-boop/INTERVIEW_QUESTIONS.md

 - **Provide Examples**: Include specific stories and situations
 - **Show Evolution**: Describe how views have changed over time
 - **Be Honest**: Include both successes and challenges
+- **Cross-Reference**: Mention connections to existing data when relevant

 ---